ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 * a controller to handle user requests
 * a view that renders the "Sign Up" form

+Here's the [complete code][3] of the solution used in this article.
+You can also [browse the code][4] online or clone the git repository.
 Now let's dive right into the details.

 ####Model
 {% highlight csharp %}